Marty tells us about his Amazon Affiliate Site that recently hit the 0 mark in the summer of 2018.

 Doug: This is another success story interview, and this one I’m talking to Marty.
 So Marty has been around in a lot of the live streams and if you have paid attention to the chat you’ve probably seen Marty over there encouraging beginners to get started.
 This is a really cool story because Marty is a student of Five Figure Niche Site, and he also coincidentally lives very close to where I used to work and live down in Georgia.

 Doug: Anyway, Marty has hit his initial goal from when he started the course which is $500 a month, so it just hit that goal and he’s continuing to grow and revise his goals.
-We are chatting today we’re going to hear about some of the mistakes that he made, some of the issues with motivation and how to deal with that, and generally how he’s been able to hit 0 a month with his Amazon affiliate site.
+We are chatting today we’re going to hear about some of the mistakes that he made, some of the issues with motivation and how to deal with that, and generally how he’s been able to hit 0 a month with his Amazon affiliate websites.
 Without further ado, let’s get to the interview right now.

 Doug: Hey what’s up?
 I’m Doug Cunnington, I’m sitting with my friend Marty.
 How are you doing today?